About the campaign

 Since passenger rail services to Leven closed in October 1969, several generations of the Campaign in various shapes and sizes have surfaced over the past 50 years.
 After a significant push in 2008 failed, the latest Campaign was launched in March 2014.
 The Levenmouth Rail Campaign (LMRC) is entirely community-based and driven by local volunteers living within the rail catchment area.
 By far the largest settlement in Scotland without a direct rail link, LMRC believes reconnection is vital to the much-needed regeneration of the area.
 The unjust withdrawal of rail services in 1969 coincided with the closure of coal mining in the area which had formed an important foundation of the local economy.
 In the intervening decades, Levenmouth’s prosperity has declined significantly compared with other areas.

-1. Why is the rail link justified?
+1. Why has the rail link been justified?

 For local people to travel for work, study, shopping and leisure, to draw in more visitors to the area, and to carry freight to and from major industrial operators in Levenmouth.

 Passengers: A total of 51,837 people presently live in the catchment area with plans to add a further 4-5,000 in the near future.
 Potential visitors from outside the area could double this potential traffic for the beaches and for local attractions (such as Kingdom of Fife Rail Preservation).

 Levenmouth is the largest urban area in Scotland – by far – with no direct rail link. (http://www.railbrit.co.uk/schemes/possible.htm).
 According to the latest KnowFife data, the Levenmouth area has a population of 37,824 and the adjoining Largo and southern East Neuk for which Leven would be a railhead has a population of 14,013 = a total of 51,837.
 The Strategic Land Allocation and local Plans for Levenmouth include building another 1,650 houses, swelling this population by a further estimated 3-4000.